When you purchase through links on our site, we may earn an affiliate commission.

 Is there any scientific basis behind no sex before race day?

-One of the major ideas revolved around testosterone.
-Testosterone is the male sex hormone that’s important in myriad functions including development of muscular strength, which is why athletes galore, including Lance Armstrong, injected testosterone.
-Vis-à-vis, ejaculation leads to lower testosterone levels leads to reduced muscular strength.
+One of the major reasonings behind abstinence before race day revolved around testosterone.
+Testosterone is the male sex hormone that’s important in myriad functions, including development of muscular strength, which is why athletes galore, including Lance Armstrong, injected testosterone.
+Vis-à-vis, the ideas was that ejaculation leads to lower testosterone levels, which leads to reduced muscular strength.

-That’s the idea.
-But one that’s not supported by the literature with numerous studies finding no difference in testosterone levels after sex.
+As I said, that’s the idea.
+But one that’s not supported by the literature, with numerous studies finding no difference in testosterone levels after sex.

 A 1968 study also showed that female athletes’ performance wasn’t impacted by sex.
 Fourteen athletes performed a handgrip test either the morning after nocturnal sex or six days after, with neither having a detrimental impact on results.